-The Deyr '09/10 season began in late September early October in most regions of Somalia, indicating a timely onset of the rainy season.
+The Deyr 2009/10 season began in late September early October in most regions of Somalia, indicating a timely onset of the rainy season.
 However, the overall rainfall performance in terms of intensity, geographic coverage and distribution has varied across regions and livelihoods.
-Most of southern and parts of central Somalia received near normal to above normal rains, while most areas of Central, Northeast and Northwest received poor rainfall, with pockets of moderate rainfall (Map 2).
+Most of southern and parts of central Somalia received near normal to above normal rains, while most areas of Central, Northeast and Northwest received poor rainfall, with pockets of moderate rainfall (Map 1).
 In most of the regions of the North, initial Deyr rains were erratically distributed.
 Precipitation in Hawd of Togdheer, Hargeisa, upper Nugal valley, Sool plateau, Golis/Guban and agropastoral areas of Togdheer, Hargeisa and Borama, was also limited.
 Satellite based rainfall images show, and field reports confirm, that moderate rains were received in Hawd of Sool, parts of Nugal valley and Sool Plateau of Bari region.
-However, no rains were reported in Sool Plateau of Sanaag region (Map 3).
+However, no rains were reported in Sool Plateau of Sanaag region (Map 2).

-Deyr '09/10 season had a mixed performance in the drought-affected central regions of Galgadud, Mudug and Hiran.
-Normal to above normal, moderately intense rainfall of 125-150mm was received in the Cowpea Belt, Southern Inland Pastoral of Hiran and Coastal Deeh of central regions.
-Comparison of actual (Oct-Dec.'09) and normal long-term mean (LTM) rainfall indicates 120-140% of normal rains in these areas.
+Deyr '09 season had a mixed performance in the drought-affected central regions of Galgadud, Mudug and Hiran.
+Normal to above normal, moderately intense rainfall of 125 -150mm was received in the Cowpea Belt, Southern Inland Pastoral of Hiran and central Coastal Deeh.
+Comparison of actual (Oct-Dec.
+'09) and normal long-term mean (LTM) rainfall indicates 120-140% of normal rains in these areas.
 Rain gauge data from Bulo-Burti and Jalalaqsi districts recorded 333mm and 103mm of rains in Southern Inland Pastoral.
 However, extremely poor rains were observed in the Hawd and Addun livelihood zones and the agropastoral and riverine areas of Hiran region.

 In the south, most pastoral and agropastoral zones of Bay, Shabelle, Juba, and parts of Bakool region, received well distributed, intense, normal to above normal rains.
-For instance, the rain gauge station located in Baidoa, Qansahdhere (Bay), and Tieglow (Bakool) recorded 396mm, 382mm and 151mm of rainfall, respectively.
+For instance, the raingauge station located in Baidoa, Qansahdhere (Bay), and Tieglow (Bakool) recorded 396mm, 382mm and 151mm of rainfall, respectively.
 Conversely, light and sporadic rains fell in northern parts of Elberde (Bakool) and southern Garbaharey (Gedo), parts of agropastoral of Jowhar and Adan Yabal districts (Middle Shabelle) and the riverine area of Lower Shabelle region.

-The El Niño rains have been mild or non-existent in Somalia compared to the massive flooding of 1997 and 1998.
+The El Niño Southern Oscillation effects, which is caused by a periodic temperature change in the surface of the Pacific Ocean waters, have been mild or non-existent in Somalia compared to the massive flooding of 1997 and 1998.
 In contrary, only in parts of Hiran, Gedo, Shabelle and Juba regions were moderate flash floods reported following torrential rains during Oct-Nov.'09.